11 Early Warning Symptoms of Cancer that Often Get Ignored

 Although sudden and unexplained loss of a few pounds might be considered a gift by some, the truth is that you should be wary of excessive and fast weight loss because it can be a symptom of cancer.
 If you’re not currently on a diet and you lose 10 or more pounds rapidly, it could be a sign of cancer of the pancreas, stomach, esophagus, or lungs.

-If you feel discomfort or have difficulty swallowing, it’s important to contact your doctor, because it could be a symptom of esophageal, stomach, or throat cancer.
+The last of our early warning symptoms of cancer is a feeling of discomfort or difficulty when swallowing.
+It’s important to contact your doctor, because it could be a symptom of esophageal, stomach, or throat cancer.